 Bob & Leigh spent 2017 working in the studio, re-mixing and mastering tracks for BlueBird's first-ever CD, "BlueBird At My Window."
 Here's the review that was published in the October 2018 issue of the CT music magazine, SoundWaves.

-Reviews of Leigh's first
+Here are reviews of Leigh's first

 CD, "Eclectic Chanteuse," released in 2003 by SongCrew Music.